Overview

 - Add multiple agents

-Integration with Proposals
+Integration with Journeys

 - Select travel agent from dropdown (search by name)